doawoo/evac/README.md

 # We'll use self() for now...
 Evac.setup(self())

-# Now if the process is sent the SIGINT message (Like from pressing Ctrl-C)
+# Now if the VM process is sent the SIGINT message (Like from pressing Ctrl-C)
 # we can do something with it

 receive do